xuset/planktos/README.md

 ## Setup

-The planktos command line tool copies the neccessary library files, and it packages the website's files into a torrent.
+The planktos command line tool copies the necessary library files, and it packages the website's files into a torrent.
 To install the tool run:

 `npm install -g planktos`